arpit6232/Embedded_Systems_MMA8451Q/README.md

 - _Contains_
-Code for Final Project for Principals of Embedded Systems Software, ECEN-5813, Fall 2020 Only DEBUG and Production Target is considered for this assignment whose goal is setting up an communication with MMA8451Q Sensor
+Code for Final Project for Principals of Embedded Systems Software, ECEN-5813, Fall 2020 Only DEBUG Target is considered for this assignment whose goal is setting up an communication with MMA8451Q Sensor.

 - contact arpit.savarkar@colorado.edu